navido89/Time-Series-Analysis-ARIMA-Model-Covid19-Predictions/README.md

 ## Project Description:
 + Data Source: Used the data set from "Our World in Data", which consisted of 34033 rows and 34 columns.
 + Feature engineered the date column and transformed the class from a factor to date.
-+ In regards to data cleaning, I selected the US data points.
++ In regard to data cleaning, I selected the US data points.
 + Implemented the differencing technique to make our data stationary in order to conduct a time series analysis.
 + Applied the Augmented Dickey-Fuller Test to make sure our data is stationary.
 + Used the ARIMA model and its auto.arima function to conduct our projection.